AdguardTeam/LegalDocs/adguard.com/data-processing-agreement.md

 ### 1. GENERAL PROVISIONS

-In order to protect and secure personal data of End users of the Services the Parties hereby agree about the following:
+In order to protect and secure personal data of End Users of the Services the Parties hereby agree about the following:

 - The Company act as a Data Controller (the "Controller").